Create Firewall

 danger

-The less restrictive your access, the more vulnerable your Node becomes.
+The less restrictive your access, the more vulnerable your node becomes.

 Add Secure Shell rules